pjoulot/Firefox-OS-Countdown-Addon/README.md

 ### Master
-v1.0: static countdown (For the sci-fi convention T'imagin 2 in Paris)
+v1.0: static countdown (For the sci-fi convention T'imagin 2 in Paris) v1.1: still static.
+Support Multilanguage: (english and french).
+Static full/min display: (Set by default to min now)

 ### Dev (future evolutions)
-- Change the display of the time decreasing
+- Change the display of the time decreasing (Done, just need to create a parameter to let user choose )
 - Parameter the countdown: event name, date, image
-- Support Multilanguage
+- Support more languages
+- Optimize performances

 ##Informations